prajneya/tictactoe-bash/README.md

 * Run the ttt.sh file from your terminal.

-* You make the first move, by choosing one of the boxes from 1 to 9.
+* The user makes the first move, by choosing one of the boxes from 1 to 9.